josedeleon-analytics/josedeleon-analytics/README.md

 I’m a data-driven problem solver with a deep interest in analytics, data science, and building tools that create real-world impact.
 I bring a unique perspective shaped by my international background, self-funded education, and a journey of personal growth — advancing 3–4 generations in one lifetime.

 - 📊 Background in Industrial Engineering, business and supply chain
-- 🧠 Passion for psychology, decision-making, technology, AI, and making the world a better place
+- 🧠 Passion about analytics, psychology, decision-making, technology, AI, and making the world a better place
 - 🔍 Learning fast: R, Python, SQL
 - 🤝 Open to co-ops, internships, and real-world projects in analytics, data, or strategy
+-

 ---